Parasaran-Python/flutter-fileshare-server/README.md

 ## File Storage Location

-Files are stored in the app's external media directory:
+Files are stored in the app's private data directory:
-- **Android**: `/storage/emulated/0/Android/media/com.example.flutter_host_server/files/shared_files/`
+- **Android**: `/storage/emulated/0/Android/data/com.example.flutter_host_server/files/shared_files/`
 - **iOS**: App's document directory
 - **Desktop**: `Documents/FlutterFileServer/`

 The exact path is displayed in the "Shared Files" section of the app.

-**Android Note**: This is the app's external media directory, which means:
+**Android Note**: This is the app's private data directory, which means:
-- Files are stored in the media folder (not data folder)
+- Files are fully accessible by the app
-- No special permissions required
 - Files are deleted when you uninstall the app
-- You can access files via USB or file manager (Android/media folder)
+- Files can be accessed via USB debugging (adb) or with root access
-- Better suited for media files (videos, images, audio, etc.)
+- **Use the "Import Files from Device" button in the app to add files** from your device storage
+- No issues with scoped storage restrictions

 ## Permissions